Local systems in diffeology: The category of diffeological spaces and de Rham complexes

 \section{The category $\mathsf{Diff}$ of diffeological spaces and de Rham complexes}

-In this manuscript, every manifold is assumed to be smooth and without boundary unless stated otherwise.
 In this section, we summarize some background on diffeological spaces.
 A good reference for diffeology is the book \cite{IZ}.
 Moreover, we review the Souriau--de Rham complex, the singular de Rham complex in diffeology and the model structure on the category of diffeological spaces mentioned in Introduction.